South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 138.7

-South Carolina has gone 8-3-0 against the spread, while Mississippi State's ATS record this season is 6-5-0.
-The Gamecocks are 4-7-0 and the Bulldogs are 5-6-0 in terms of going over the point total.
-In the past 10 games, South Carolina has a 7-3 record against the spread while going 9-1 overall.
-Mississippi State has gone 5-5 against the spread and 8-2 overall in its last 10 matches.
+South Carolina is 8-3-0 against the spread, while Mississippi State's ATS record this season is 6-5-0.
+The Gamecocks have gone over the point total in four games, while Bulldogs games have gone over five times.
+In the past 10 games, South Carolina is 7-3 against the spread and 9-1 overall while Mississippi State has gone 5-5 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM